 Day Trading Downtrends with Bollinger Bands

-- When the price is in a strong downtrend it will typically touch or run along the lower band during impulse waves lower.
-When it fails to do that it shows the downtrend may be losing momentum.
+- When the price is in a strong downtrend, it will typically touch or run along the lower band during impulse waves heading lower.
+When it fails to do that, it shows that the downtrend may be losing momentum.

 Check the "Issues" section below for occasions when Bollinger Bands tend not to provide reliable information.

 Spotting Trend Reversals with Bollinger Bands

 Using the trend guidelines, here are the summary guidelines for spotting reversals.